philanderson888/course-notes/programming/brightscript.md

 - goal help user find content as quickly as possible
 - sideloading - manually upload content for development
 - publish - first sideload then create encrypted package for publishing
+- set resoulution manually and the player does the rest

 ## Why Use Media Stick?